 Exploring Financial Literacy is written specifically for students and discusses how to become financially literate.
 Financial literacy means being able to understand basic financial topics such as making, spending, and saving money.
 This text-workbook emphasizes what young people need to know to create a successful financial plan for their lives.
 Each chapter provides multiple opportunities for interaction with the content.
 Real-life financial responsibilities are explored through hands-on applications.
 The math skills needed for financial calculations are emphasized, as well as strategies for becoming an independent individual and planning for the future.
 Continuous self-assessment helps students evaluate their progress through the text.
 Teachers and students will find this supplement a perfect solution to exploring the basics of financial literacy.
+This product aligns with the National Standards in K–12 Personal Finance Education published by the Jump$tart Coalition for Personal Financial Literacy®.

 Products & Prices6-12 Education